 Integrate visual assistance to remote customer support

 The idea of visual assistance was born from the observation that the visual support eliminates the long cognitive process used to understand the spoken instructions.
-With visual assistance, you do not need to master technical jargon to explain a problem, just show it to the technical support agent.
+With visual assistance, you don’t need to try to find the words to explain a problem, just show it to the technical support agent.

-This observation is confirmed by a study conducted by BVA according to which 77% of French people would like to be able to communicate by video with the client advisers in order to be able to establish a better diagnostic.
+This observation is confirmed by a study conducted by BVA according to which 77% of French people would like to be able to activate the camera on their smartphone and show the situation to the technician, rather than describing it.